ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

 // The set `linkContents` must contain string `my content`.
 ```

-Just like for the `SearchLinksByContentSubstring` method, when calling method `SearchLinksContentsByContentSubstring`, you can specify filter for sc-links to be searched.

 ### **ScException**

 To declare your own exceptions inherit from class `ScException`.